-- (1) it is not feasible to estimate with sufficient accuracy the radiation dose that the class received: and - (2) there is a reasonable likelihood that such radiation dose may have endangered the health of members of the class.
+(1) it is not feasible to estimate with sufficient accuracy the radiation dose that the class received; and

+(2) there is a reasonable likelihood that such radiation dose may have endangered the health of members of the class.

 The SEC final rule states in 42 C.F.R. § 83.13(c)(1) that it is feasible in two situations to estimate the radiation dose that the class received with sufficient accuracy.
 First, the rule states that radiation doses may be estimated with sufficient accuracy if NIOSH has established that it has access to sufficient information to estimate the maximum radiation dose for every type of cancer for which radiation doses are reconstructed that could have been incurred under plausible circumstances by any member of the class.
-Alternatively, radiation doses may be estimated with sufficient accuracy if NIOSH has established that it has access to sufficient information to estimate the radiation doses of members of the class more precisely than a maximum dose estimate.
+Alternatively, radiation doses may be estimated with sufficient accuracy if NIOSH has established that it has access to sufficient information to estimate the maximum dose stimate the radiation doses.